Specialist Literacy Teacher

 - Confusing directions in space, time, right and left, up and down, north and south, yesterday and tomorrow?

-- High levels of frustration with academic work, or anxiety about school attendance?
+- With high levels of frustration with academic work, or anxiety about school attendance?

-You might already have a diagnosis of Dyslexia, Dysgraphia or a Specific Learning Disability, but don’t know where to go for help.
+Or do you already have a diagnosis of Dyslexia, Dysgraphia or a Specific Learning Disability, but don’t know where to go for help?

 Is this your situation?